 What to keep in mind: Checkout 51 offers payouts via PayPal, electronic gift cards and physical check.

 Apps aren’t the only way to pay less for gas.
 Some companies, like Shell and Speedway, have their own rewards programs.
 If you register your credit or debit card and use it at the pump, you may get points or an outright discount on every gallon.

-Gas is expensive, but we still have to get where we’re going.
-So, check your credit card rewards, use a cash back app, and find the best price for gas where you are.
+Gas is expensive, but you still have to get where you’re going.
+So check your credit card rewards, use a cash-back app — or two — and find the best price for gas where you are.
 You might find that it’s not as expensive to fill up as you thought.

-- Some of the cash-back apps, like Upside and Checkout 51, give cash back when you purchase gas.
+- Upside and Checkout 51 are cash-back apps that offer cash rewards when you purchase gas.

 - Are gas apps legitimate?

 - They are, but the amount you can save can vary.
 Some apps tell you where to get the cheapest gas in your area; others will give you cash back when you fill up.

 - Many gas apps are available for free, including GasBuddy, Fuelio and Gas Guru.